-STEM Academy uses Illuminate Education to collect, report, analyze, and interpret monthly data regarding ELs' linguistic progress.
+Fenton Charter Leadership Academy uses Illuminate Education to collect, report, analyze, and interpret monthly data regarding ELs' linguistic progress.
+English Learners will have their ongoing needs identified and addressed through state and local assessment and a variety of programs and activities.
 Administrators and teachers will analyze EL student achievement throughout formative and summative assessments to determine EL progress.